-President Clinton wasn’t the first American leader to block LGBTQ people from the military.
+President Bill Clinton, who served from 1993–2001, wasn’t the first American leader to block LGBTQ people from the military.
 Homosexuality was grounds for discharge in the 1700s, though the terminology has varied over the years.
-It wasn’t until the 20th century that we adopted concepts and terms around sexual orientation, and during World War II the Army established homosexuality as a trait that could disqualify a person from service.
+It wasn’t until the 20th century that we adopted concepts and terms around sexual orientation, and even during World War II the Army established homosexuality as a trait that could disqualify a person from service.

-Following the war, gay soldiers were sent to hospitals, given a psychiatric exam and then kicked out.
+Following that war, gay soldiers were sent to hospitals, given psychiatric exams and then kicked out.

 The Army was very inconsistent in its enforcement, though a report in 1957 identified homosexuality as “wrong” and “evil.”
 When the armed forces had difficulty recruiting people, they found excuses to look the other way and accept queer servicemembers.

-This “no gays” policy received heightened attention in 1975 when Sergeant Leonard Matlovich, a Vietnam War vet and Purple Heart recipient, appeared on the cover of Time.
-The cover included his photo, in uniform, and said “I am a homosexual.”
+This “no gays” policy received heightened attention in 1975, when Sgt.
+Leonard Matlovich — a Vietnam War vet and Purple Heart recipient — appeared on the cover of Time.
+The cover included his photo, in uniform, and said, “I am a homosexual.”
 He immediately became one of the most visible faces of the gay rights movement.

 Over the ensuing decades, queer soldiers established support networks to connect with each other.
-Nevertheless, the ban remained in place, even after a 1992 study that pegged the cost at $27 million per year.
+Nevertheless, the ban on gay service members remained in place, even after a 1992 study that pegged the cost of such a policy at $27 million per year.

 During the 1992 presidential campaign, open military service for queer people emerged as a wedge issue that politicians could exploit to divide voters.
 Clinton initially campaigned on a promise to overturn the ban, but homophobes in the military pushed back.